BehtashShirzad/ECommerce-App/README.md

 - Update or add migrations in `src/ECommerce.Infrastructure/Migrations` and include migration commands in PR description if schema changes are required.

-## License
-Specify a license (e.g., MIT) — add a LICENSE file to the repo.

 ## Contact
 Repo owner: Behtash Shirzad (BehtashShirzad)